Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Introduction

 Based on the asymptotic study of model selection probabilities, we distinguish between two regimes determined by the large-sample behavior of the tuning parameter: consistent model selection (or ``consistent tuning''), where zero coefficients are found with asymptotic probability equal to one, and conservative model selection (``conservative tuning''), where zero coefficients are detected with asymptotic probability less than one.
 The asymptotic properties of the adaptive LASSO estimator differ substantially between these two cases, with the main massages as follows: In the conservatively tuned case, the estimator is uniformly $T$-consistent for parameter estimation and the cut-off rate for local-to-zero coefficients that can be detected by the procedure is $1/T$.
 In the consistently tuned case, the uniform convergence rate depends on the tuning parameter and is slower than $1/T$.
 Deviations of the true parameter from zero of rate $1/T$ cannot be discovered by the estimator.
 The fastest local-to-zero rate that is still detectable with positive probability again depends on the tuning parameter and is slower than $1/T$.
+Moreover, in the consistently tuned case, the detailed theoretical analysis of the adaptive LASSO estimator allows us to construct confidence regions that have coverage probability approaching one uniformly over the parameter space, without requiring any knowledge or estimation of local-to-unity or long-run covariance parameters.
+Although inspired by the non-stochastic regressor case considered in \cite{AmannSchneider23}, extending the construction of such regions to the stochastic regressors present in the unit-root or local-to-unity setting substantially changes the nature of the problem.

-In addition, the simulation study reveals that the finite-sample distribution of the adaptive LASSO estimator often deviates substantially from what is suggested by the oracle property, whereas the limiting distributions derived under moving-parameter asymptotics capture the finite-sample properties of the procedure more closely.
-These deviations are more pronounced in the consistently tuned case, for which the approximation improves as the tuning parameter increases at a fixed sample size.
+The theoretical analysis is complemented by an extensive simulation study.
+The results show that the finite-sample distribution of the adaptive LASSO estimator often deviates substantially from what is suggested by the oracle property, whereas the limiting distributions derived under moving-parameter asymptotics capture the finite-sample properties of the procedure more closely.
+Moreover, the poor approximation quality of the oracle property to the finite-sample distribution of the adaptive LASSO estimator is also reflected in the performance of the confidence regions based on the oracle property.
+In particular, we find that the oracle-based confidence regions are often too small to achieve adequate coverage in empirically relevant scenarios with small but non-zero coefficients, whereas the confidence regions proposed in this paper achieve adequate coverage across the entire parameter space.